Case Study · Anonymized profile

 CE-marked Class II devices entered the US 510(k) queue with median FDA decision timelines drifting toward six to ten months in recent cycles, per FDA premarket guidance.

-The engagement opened as a Cross-Border Build, three to six months, scoped against the first product family and the active hospital pilot.
-The work covered the US-facing commercial layer end to end: public site, regulatory-posture page, US procurement deck, US-resident contact layer, principal LinkedIn for the group CEO and the US regulatory contact, RFQ template, and a US trade-publication posture for the next two quarters.
+The engagement opened as a Cross-Border Marketing Build, three to six months, scoped against the first product family and the active hospital pilot.
+The work covered the US-facing website, offer, proof, and follow-up end to end: public site, regulatory-posture page, US procurement deck, US-resident contact layer, owner/CEO LinkedIn for the group CEO and the US regulatory contact, RFQ template, and a US trade-publication posture for the next two quarters.

 At month four the second product family entered FDA pre-submission.
-The engagement rolled into Group Partnership on a monthly retainer with a twelve-month minimum, scoped against ongoing US rebuild across the portfolio plus live support on procurement and FDA-adjacent commercial conversations.
-Pricing for both phases was confirmed in discovery, not on the public site.
+The engagement rolled into Global Marketing Partnership on a monthly retainer with a twelve-month minimum, scoped against ongoing US rebuild across the portfolio plus live support on procurement and FDA-adjacent commercial conversations.
+Pricing for both phases was confirmed after inquiry screening, not on the public site.

-A US hospital procurement reader does not buy the MDR pathway.
+A US hospital procurement buyer does not buy the MDR pathway.
 They buy the predicate, the US contact, and the next FDA milestone.
-House reading · GMA case files
+House view · GMA case files

 Categories the rebuild covered.